-- A timer (you can use your phone, but we used our favorite timer that we use for everything)
+- A timer (you can use your phone, but we like to use our favorite timer that we use for everything)

 Have everyone sit in a circle with all of the candy bars in the middle.
 Set your timer for five minutes and start a set of dice around the circle.

-Depending on how many people are playing, you may want to use two sets of dice—for Chloe’s birthday we used two sets because we had 11 girls playing.
+Depending on how many people are playing, you may want to use two sets of dice—for my daughter’s birthday we used two sets because we had 11 girls playing.